galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 > <hands-on-title>Data upload</hands-on-title>
 >
-> 1. Create a new history for this tutorial *"Deconvolution: Benchmarking"*
+> 1. Create a new history for this tutorial *"Deconvolution: Benchmarking Part 1"*
 > 2. Import the files from [Zenodo]({{ page.zenodo_link }})
 >
 >    * Human single cell RNA ESet objects (tag: `#singlecell`)